Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 1. Transactions or order count.
 2. Holiday indicator.
 3. Promotion indicator.
-4. Category columns such as store, product, product category, or region.
+4. Category columns, such as store, product, product category, or region.

-## Dataset Source and Column Mapping
+Dataset Source and Column Mapping

 Dataset Source

-The Dataset source selector decides where the dashboard gets data.
+Use the Dataset source selector to choose where the dashboard gets data.

 1. Bundled demo dataset.
-Choose this when you want to learn the app or show features.
+Choose this when you want to learn the app or show its features.
 2. Upload CSV.
 Choose this when you want to analyze your own business data.

-Start with a bundled dataset if you're still learning how the app works.
+Start with a bundled dataset while you're learning the app.

+Saving and Reopening Dashboards

+Use the Save Dashboard panel after the charts load.

+1. Give the current dashboard a name.
+2. Click Save dashboard to store the uploaded CSV snapshot plus the current widget state.
+3. Switch the Dataset source selector to Saved dashboard when you want to reopen a previously saved dashboard.
+4. Pick a saved dashboard from the dropdown and click Load selected dashboard.

+This lets you return to the same mappings, filters, and analysis settings without uploading the CSV again.

+Saved dashboards live in a local SQLite file on the app server.
+They require persistent disk storage to survive restarts.

 Bundled Demo Dataset Selector

-When you use bundled mode, choose the practice dataset that fits your goal.
+In bundled mode, choose the practice dataset that fits your goal.

 1. Full clean sample.
 Use this for the normal full demo.
 2. Data quality issues showcase.
 Use this to explain duplicates, missing values, invalid dates, and removed rows.